Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-browser-ext/readme.md

 ## More information

-Visit this location for more information and basic usage:
+See below for more information and basic usage:

 - Overview: https://www.youtube.com/watch?v=owBCWftVB7E&feature=youtu.be
 - Getting started: https://www.youtube.com/watch?reload=9&v=FtVLATTZU78&feature=youtu.be

 <hr>

-02/19/2021 | 10:05a
+02/19/2021 | 10:08a